 How Probate Works With Property in Different States

 Our Idaho Probate attorneys understand how difficult it is when a loved one passes away.
-Our goal is to assist family members through the Probate process in Idaho in the simplest way possible.
+Our goal is to assist family members through the process in Idaho in the simplest way possible.
 As we describe in our web site, Probate is the legal process of collecting and managing the assets of a person who has passed away as well as paying their debts or taxes, and making distributions of their property to others.
-One question our Probate lawyers in Idaho are asked is how probate works when the decedent owned property in different states?
+One question our lawyers in Idaho are asked is how probate works when the decedent owned property in different states?

-Our team of Probate attorneys in Idaho use their experience to advise and assist our clients through every aspect of the probate process in Idaho, including handling and distributing property that is located in different states.
-Our partners Randy Budge and Lane Erickson, and attorneys Nathan Palmer and Dave Bagley create our award winning team of Idaho Probate Attorneys who can help you.
+Our team of Probate attorneys in Idaho use their experience to advise and assist our clients through every aspect of the process in Idaho, including handling and distributing property that is located in different states.
+Our partners Randy Budge and Lane Erickson, and attorneys Nathan Palmer and Dave Bagley create our award winning team of Idaho Attorneys who can help you.
 Here are three important things to understand about the process when a person dies with property that is located in different states.1.
 Original Probate is Filed Where Person Resided

 The problem is that we live in a mobile society.
 Today, many people divide their time and may live in several areas where they have different homes or property.
 For example, a person may live in different areas during the summer and the winter.
 However, every person in the United States is required to declare a residency for purposes of paying state taxes.
 Once this is done, the chosen state is typically where this person lives and is determined to have residency.
-This then would be the place where the original probate would be file for this person when they die.2.
+This then would be the place where the original petition would be filed for this person when they die.2.
 A Supplemental Probate may be Filed in Other States

-The final thing to understand about completing a supplemental probate in a different state is that it is required only in instances where there are significant assets, and or where there is real estate.
+The final thing to understand about completing a supplemental proceeding in a different state is that it is required only in instances where there are significant assets, and or where there is real estate.
 If there are only a few small personal property items that are located in the second state the Personal Representative can simply go and take control of those items and bring them back to the state where the original probate was filed.
 In this way the personal representative can do the inventory and accounting that is required and can make distributions under the directions of the Last Will and Testament of the person who died.